 - Bahrain is one of only a handful of current F1 circuits where McLaren have not yet recorded a victory.

-- Kimi Raikkonen has finished on the podium eight times in Bahrain but has never won the race.
+- Kimi Raikkonen finished on the podium eight times in Bahrain but never won the race.

 - After the 2007 Bahrain Grand Prix, Fernando Alonso, Kimi Raikkonen and Lewis Hamilton were all equal on points at the top of the championship.
 The last time that three drivers had been tied at the top of the Drivers’ Championship was in 1950, after the Indianapolis 500.

 - Local protests inspired by the Arab Spring resulted in the race being postponed in 2011.
 The race had been rescheduled for later in the year, but was eventually cancelled.

 - Less than half of the races held at Bahrain International Circuit have been won from pole.
-Just seven of the eighteen races at the track have been won from the very front of the grid.
+Just nine of the 20 races at the track have been won from the very front of the grid.
 The furthest back win here was for Sergio Perez in the 2020 Sakhir Grand Prix.
 He started fifth.

-- Sebastian Vettel recorded the only DNS of his F1 career so far here in 2016 when his Ferrari engine failed on the formation lap.
+- Sebastian Vettel recorded the only Did Not Start (DNS) of his F1 career here in 2016 when his Ferrari engine failed on the formation lap.
 In 2022, he missed the race after testing positive for coronavirus.
 It was the first race weekend he missed since the 2007 European Grand Prix.